- It is highly recommended to use a VPS and low-spread 5-digit broker who closes daily candles at 5 pm New York time.

 - UserComment – a field custom comment that can be used to label the orders opened by the EA.

-- MagicNumber – an identifier of the EA’s orders.
+- MagicNumber – a basic identifier of the EA’s orders.
 This number should be less than 99999 and unique when multiple EAs are attached to a terminal.